 Every case that comes to us is different and we take care to examine each case on its own facts.
 If there is a defence to the order being made, we make every effort to build a case quickly and effectively so that a strong argument can be put before the court.
 Because of the nature of these cases, we are prepared to do this work under legal aid.
 If a client is eligible for legal aid, this at least relieves the financial strain of costly litigation during what is undoubtedly a difficult time.

-If you need more information about this area of the law, please do not hesitate to contact us on 0131 229 9161 or via email at email@example.com.
+If you need more information about this area of the child law, please do not hesitate to contact us on 0131 229 9161 or via email at firstname.lastname@example.org.
 You can also read more on our website here.